 Topics Map > Teaching HyFlex

 Accessibility and Universal Design for Learning are important considerations to keep in mind when designing and delivering courses.
-We have all probably heard about Universal design in buildings and public spaces.
-You can usually see it as sidewalk cutouts for wheelchairs, ramps into buildings and captioning on television shows and movies.
+We have all probably heard about Universal Design features in buildings and public spaces.
+Examples can be seen in sidewalk cutouts for wheelchairs, ramps into buildings and captioning on television shows and movies.
 An interesting survey looking to see who uses closed captioning/subtitles on video showed that 80% of users are not hard of hearing or deaf, only 20% were.
 Universal design is intended to provide access to everyone regardless of age, disability or other factors.

-Universal Design for Learning and Accessibility follows these same concepts in the learning environment.
+Universal Design for Learning (UDL) and Accessibility follows these same concepts in the learning environment.
 Designing courses with accessibility in mind provides educational opportunities to all students.
-For example, a captioned video is not only helpful to deaf student but benefits non-native English speakers.
-It also provides a sense of independence to students with disabilities.
+For example, a captioned video is not only helpful to students with hearing issues, it benefits non-native English speakers also.
+Making changes to course content with a focus on UDL and accessibility provides a sense of independence to all students, whether they report a disability or not.
 Think about accessible course design as being proactive instead of midway through semester having to make changes to accommodate a student with a disability.

-In the HyFlex environment it is even more important to think about accessibility.
+In the HyFlex, blended and online environments it is even more important to think about accessibility.
 Your students may be in the classroom, remote, or unable to attend the live session.
-Providing everyone with an accessible course and documents will help create a successful learning environment.
+Providing everyone with accessible course materials will help create a successful learning environment.

 - Would a student with different hearing, sight or cognitive abilities have equitable access to your assignments, documents, videos, files?